 The Saskatchewan paintings contained flat-painted, bold color-blocking, while the works in this portfolio showcase colors mixed together and scribbled over one another with colorful, swirling grid backgrounds.
-This is the result of numerous layers of lithography and screen-printing, and marks the first time for Stella where his prints become new works, free of their original source material, even in name.
+This is the result of numerous layers of lithography and screen-printing and marks the first time for Stella that his prints become new works, free of their original source material, even in name.

-The multi-step process used to create these prints brings together varying density of colors, different shapes, calligraphic scribbles, and the polar grid leading to a disintegration of form.
+The multi-step process used to create these prints brings together varying densities of colors, different shapes, calligraphic scribbles, and the polar grid leading to a disintegration of form.